Consider holistic approach to better health

 A useful tool is “mindfulness meditation”, the simplest way to cope with assaults on our body-mind-spirit.
 A mindfulness practice can be started slowly at home and doesn’t need any special gear or specific body poses.
 Mindfulness meditation, combined with relaxing breathing techniques, can be employed while walking, washing dishes, vacuuming or on the train to work.

 One-Minute Mindfulness, by Donald Altman, suggests a very useful exercise: start off the morning with a short meditation.
 After the alarm and before your feet hit the floor, spend a minute assessing your body and releasing any held tension from the night.
 Listen to your surroundings: birds outside the window, pets, spouses, and the noises of the morning.
 Be at peace with your body and learn to pay attention to everything you do, feel and taste in the morning.
-Meditations classes are held at Vikasa Yoga & Pilates Studio on the 2nd and 4th Friday of the month
+Meditations classes are held at Vikasa Yoga & Pilates Studio on the second and fourth Friday of the month.